t9liverpool/USPS/README.md

 * Notes：<br>
-We found sensitive hyperparameters include: training epoch of cgan, adversarial training round and epoch per round.
+Sensitive hyperparameters include: training epoch of cgan, adversarial training round and epoch per round.

 If you have any problems, feel free to contact me.
 Have fun and may it inspire your own idea :-)